Shopify Product Experience Beyond Checkout

 Shopify Is Great at Getting Customers to Checkout.
 Then What?

-The problem is definitional.
-Shopify's model of commerce ends at fulfillment.
-Once the order ships, the platform's job is done.
-Everything downstream — unboxing experience, product setup, warranty registration, ongoing support, accessory discovery, regulatory compliance at the product level — exists outside the Shopify mental model entirely.
+Shopify's conversion tooling — checkout speed, payment flexibility, inventory sync, landing pages, cart abandonment flows — is genuinely best-in-class, and the platform's $800 billion annual GMV reflects that.
+But Shopify's model of commerce is definitionally pre-purchase.
+Once an order ships, the platform considers its job complete.
+Everything downstream — unboxing, product setup, warranty registration, ongoing support, accessory discovery, regulatory compliance — exists entirely outside the Shopify mental model.

-For brands selling commodity goods with short repurchase cycles, this is tolerable.
+For brands selling commodity goods with short repurchase cycles, this architectural gap is tolerable.
 For brands selling considered purchases — electronics, appliances, outdoor gear, premium apparel, wellness devices, home goods — it is a structural liability.
-These are products that customers use for months or years.
+These are products customers use for months or years.
 Every day after delivery is an opportunity to deepen loyalty or lose it to silence.
+The pre-purchase ecosystem is mature.
+The post-purchase ecosystem is largely empty, and the cost of that emptiness compounds with every unit shipped.

 Shopify Post-Purchase Economics: Current vs. Connected Product